 - Crack is illegal and often included additive chemicals you aren’t even aware of that could add to an unexpected lethal dose.
 Not knowing what you are dealing with intensifies the probability of problems.

 - And finally, drinking when you’re high on cocaine can lead to a body system shut down.

 In sum, crack and alcohol should not be used together.

 The 2015 CDC Report: Drugs Most Frequently Involved in Drug Overdose Deaths: United States, 2010–2014 shows that 1,210 people died from overdose that involved a combination of alcohol and cocaine.

 Death is possible and increasingly likely when mixing crack and alcohol.
 Cocaethylene is a deadly substance and makes taking the two substances at the same time extremely dangerous.
 Your heart becomes vulnerable under the stress of all the chemicals in your body and your heart and breathing could stop.
 Combine the sedative of alcohol to crack and you may never wake up.

 It is never safe to drink alcohol and take crack together.
 When combined, the two bring out the worst effects of each drug and intensify the stimulant and depressant effects past their potential as separate substances.
 The risk of overdose and death is simply too high.
 So if you want to avoid these risks altogether, it is advisable that you just don’t drink on crack.

 Do you still have questions about crack, alcohol, or other substances?
-Please leave your questions about crack cocaine here.
+Please leave your questions here.
 We try our best to answer all questions personally, and promptly.
 And if we don’t know the answer to your specific question, we will refer you to someone who can help.
-Your experiences with mixing crack and alcohol are also welcomed below.
+Your experiences are also welcomed below.